-- I.D.1.
-The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education. - I.D.1.a) There must be space and equipment for the educational program, including meeting rooms, classrooms with audiovisual and other educational aids, office space for staff members and fellows, and diagnostic, therapeutic, and research facilities.
-(Core) - I.D.2.
-The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: (Core) - I.D.2.a) access to food while on duty; (Core) - I.D.2.b) safe, quiet, clean, and private sleep/rest facilities available and accessible for fellows with proximity appropriate for safe patient care; (Core)
+I.D.1.
+The program, in partnership with its Sponsoring Institution, must ensure the availability of adequate resources for fellow education.

+I.D.1.a) There must be access to information services, including: I.D.1.a).(1) the electronic retrieval of patient information; (Core) I.D.1.a).(2) a comprehensive database for thoracic, adult cardiac, and congenital cardiac disease; and, (Core) I.D.1.b) There must be access to learning resources laboratory for resident/fellow education and remediation.
+(Core) I.D.2.
+The program, in partnership with its Sponsoring Institution, must ensure healthy and safe learning and working environments that promote fellow well-being and provide for: (Core) I.D.2.a) ensure healthy and safe learning and working environments that